MatrixPecker/Interstellar-18Summer/README.md

 *which includes how long this kind of car was parked and how much it cost.

 ## Rule for OpenGL parkinglot
-At the beginning, users are allowed to set the slots in the parking lot.
+- At the beginning, users are allowed to set the slots in the parking lot.
 It should be an integer larger than or equal to 10 and smaller than or equal to 23.
-Then, the allowed number of slots are used and the others has a cross on it.
+Then, the allowed number of slots are available and the others have a cross on them.
-We randomly generate cars, spacecrafts, UFOs and teleported in different time.
+- We randomly generate cars, spacecrafts, UFOs and teleported at different time.
 Teleported are put on the slots at the beginning.
 Others come into the slots one by one.
-The UFOs are rotating and the spacecrafts are zooming.
+- The UFOs are rotating and the spacecrafts are zooming.
 The cars have flags floating up and down on them.
 After all slots are occupied, the game ends.

-Bonus:
+## Bonus
-1.All types of vehicles can enter the parkinglot.
+- All types of vehicles can enter the parking lot.
-2. The cars have flags on it.
+- The cars have flags on them.
-3. Teleporteds have different shapes.
+- The teleported have different shapes.
-4. Every slots can have a vehicle.
+- Every slot can have a vehicle.